lamisAr/tasty/Backend/README.md

-# Steps to Run the Application
+# Steps to Run the BE Application

 ## Prerequisites